 Yes, you can sue a restaurant for E. coli O157 if contaminated food is found at the restaurant or others were also sickened in an outbreak.
-In the 2018 E. coli outbreak linked to Romaine lettuce lawsuits have been filed against the following: Panera Bread, Red Lobster, Papa Murphy’s, and Texas Road House.
-The people sickened are seeking compensation for medical expenses, lost income, pain and suffering, and other damages.
+With a lawsuit, you can seek a money settlement to compensate you for medical expenses, lost income, pain and suffering, and other damages.
 Contact attorneys Brendan Flaherty and Fred Pritzker about a lawsuit against a restaurant.
 We are a national food safety law firm: call 1-888-377-8900 (toll free) or use our free consultation form.

 Contact Attorneys Brendan Flaherty and Fred Pritzker about a Restaurant Lawsuit for Compensation and Justice